JackHanni/CashMoneyDash/README.md

 ## Description
 – A description of each team member’s contribution to the build.
-* Jack: Movements of main character and enemy Slime, coins and gems, Level 1 design
+* Jack: Movements of main character and enemy Slime, coins and gems, Level 1 design, moving platforms, camera, UI
-* Ruimin: Build three Scenes - Portals, Level 2 design, Occlusion
+* Ruimin: Build three Scenes - Portals, Level 2 design, Occlusion, UI

 ## Details
 – Details regarding any changes made to your core gameplay mechanics based on playtest feedback.

 * Free Camera and Main Camera cannot be added as prefab with the character.

-* Instead of ensuring only one character exsists (done by generating a prefab and load in data during transitioning), I decided to put a prefab at the portal and ask the portal just change scene.
+* Instead of ensuring only one character exists (done by generating a prefab and load in data during transitioning), I decided to put a prefab at the portal and ask the portal just change scene.

-* The tutorial I found for UI does not suit our goal, so I will design on my own or look for other ones that is closer to Mario 64.
+* The tutorial I found for UI does not suit our goal, so I will design on my own or look for other ones that is closer to Mario 64 (Ruimin).